 Variations and Substitutions

 Feeling adventurous?
-Here are some fun twists you can try:
+Here are some fun twists you can try, and if you need easy sides consider moist cornbread variations for sides.

-- Spicy Pasta Chips: Add a sprinkle of red pepper flakes for a kick that’ll make your taste buds do a happy dance.
+- Spicy Pasta Chips: Add a sprinkle of red pepper flakes for a kick that'll make your palate do a happy dance.

 - Garlic and Herb: Toss in some garlic powder or fresh minced garlic with the other seasonings for that extra pop of flavour.

-- Cheesy Surprise: For a cheesy explosion, try mixing in cheddar or mozzarella before popping them in the air fryer.
+- Cheesy Surprise: For a cheesy explosion, try mixing in cheddar or mozzarella before popping them in the air fryer, using about ¼ cup shredded cheese per 2 cups cooked pasta.

-- Mediterranean Twist: Add some sun-dried tomatoes and feta cheese to give these chips a delightful Mediterranean flair!
+- Mediterranean Twist: Add some sun-dried tomatoes and feta cheese to give these chips a nice Mediterranean flair, inspired by Greek meze!

 Serving Suggestions